INTRODUCTION AND EPIDEMIOLOGY

 Normal bowel contains gas as well as gastric secretions and food.
 Intraluminal accumulation of gastric, biliary, and pancreatic secretions continues even if there is no oral intake.
 As obstruction develops, the bowel becomes congested and intestinal contents fail to be absorbed.
 Vomiting and decreased oral intake follow.
 The combination of decreased absorption, vomiting, and reduced intake leads to volume depletion with hemoconcentration and electrolyte imbalance, and may lead to renal failure or shock.

 Bowel distention often accompanies mechanical obstruction.
 Distention is due to the accumulation of fluids in the bowel lumen, an increase in intraluminal pressure with enhanced peristaltic contractions, and air swallowing.
 When intraluminal pressure exceeds capillary and venous pressure in the bowel wall, absorption and lymphatic drainage decrease, the bowel becomes ischemic, and septicemia and bowel necrosis can develop.
 Shock ensues rapidly.
 Mortality approaches 70% if bowel obstruction has progressed to this degree.
 This sequence of events may occur more rapidly in a closed-loop obstruction with no proximal escape for bowel contents.
 Examples of closed-loop obstruction include an incarcerated hernia and complete colon obstruction in the presence of a closed ileocecal valve.

 Small bowel obstruction is approximately four times more common than large bowel obstruction.
 The most common cause of small bowel obstruction is adhesions after abdominal surgery.
 Although in most cases several months to years have passed from the time of the previous surgery, small bowel obstruction may occur within the first few weeks after surgery.
-The second most common cause of small bowel obstruction is incarceration of ...
+The second most common cause of small bowel obstruction ...